MushuDG/ATMegaSpin/README.md

 > [!WARNING]
 > Hey!
-This Thing is still a Work in Progress.
+This project is still a Work in Progress.
 Files, instructions, and other stuff might change!

 # ATMegaSpin
 ## Goal of the game: